Materials: Godmorgon Wall Cabinet with 2 doors, Satta Knobs, 8X10 Picture Frame, Ring Foam Pad, Cup Hooks, Earrings Holder

 Description: I wasn’t happy with the amount of space I had with my previous jewelry cabinet, especially with the lack of space for my long necklaces.
 Since I am not willing to pay $300 plus for a jewelry armoire I decided to hack one.
 I got my inspiration from the “Best Jewelry Closet EVER!” post but I needed storage for more than just necklaces.

-* If you decide to hang your rings like I did make sure that the foam pad is the one with slits in the foam and not rolls (they will probably not hold the rings vertically).
+* Before deciding where to place the things on the doors make sure the the shelves will not interfere with them.
+I was only able to use 2 shelves. * If you decide to hang your rings like I did make sure that the foam pad is the one with slits in the foam and not rolls (they will probably not hold the rings vertically).